 Can you replace the batteries in an electric toothbrush?

 Typically rechargeable can be used for up to 10 years.
-However, maintaining the battery is essential for it to continue operating correctly.
+Yet, holding the battery is necessary for it to resume use perfectly.
 If you charge your Toothbrush overnight and daily, you will notice that it takes longer than usual to charge the electric Toothbrush.

 If a toothbrush’s motor has died and you have the spare time and patience for a DIY project, why not give it a shot?
 The first step is breaking the brush’s plastic parts out of the casing.
 Then, once you can see its inner parts, you’ll be able to take out what remains of the failed brush.